Posts Categorised: Field

 In Senior, the test distance on land and water “should not normally exceed 100 yards.”
 While in Seasoned, the “maximum land test distance will not exceed one hundred (100) yards but may be shorter.”
 The wording is the same for water, but the maximum distance is 75 yards.
 The blinds “will not exceed sixty (60) yards…”

 Diversion shot(s) must be used and diversion bird(s) may be used in Senior.
-Seasoned must include a diversion bird that “can be thrown after the walk-up, blind, or last retrieve of a double mark.”
+Seasoned requires a diversion bird that “can be thrown after the walk-up, blind, or last retrieve of a double mark.”
 Switching to the diversion bird is a mark-down, but not a failure in Seasoned.
 Switching or returning to an old fall in Senior is a failure.

 Seasoned can be cast from the line two times per bird, but in Senior the dog can be sent more than once only in cases of confusion.
 There is no second chance if the dog doesn’t go when sent for a blind retrieve.